14rego/simbizilla/README.md

 ## game play

-Become the CEO of a start-up commercial corporation and get as rich as possible (or crumble trying).
+Become the CEO of a start-up commercial organization and get as rich as possible (or crumble trying).

 ## backend